ZohebTahir/ClickScoreGame/README.md

 Title: Click Game

 Overview:
-- This game is a solo project (Tier 1) for Chingu.
+- This game is a solo project.
-- The intention of this project is to meet the requirements of the Tier 1 Chingu solo project in a fun and gamified interactive experience.
+- The intention of this project is to display event handling in a fun and gamified interactive experience.

 Features:
 - A start game button that initilaizes game function and de-activates after the initial game start.